particle-iot/cloud-debug/README.md

 # Cloud Debug - Tool for debugging cellular, Wi-Fi and cloud connectivity issues

+You should use the [web device doctor](https://docs.particle.io/tools/doctor/) instead of using cloud debug.
+The web device doctor now contains all of the features of cloud debug and also can debug cloud-side configuration and activation issues.

+The firmware in this repository is no longer maintained and new version will not be updated in the future.

+---

 ## Installing

 ### Using the Chrome browser